pflanze/functional-perl/README.md

-* to use `bin/repl` or the repl in the intro and examples scripts interactively, `Term::ReadLine::Gnu` and `PadWalker` (and optionally `Eval::WithLexicals` if you want to use the :m/:M modes.)
+* to use `bin/repl` or the repl in the intro and examples scripts interactively, `Term::ReadLine::Gnu` and `PadWalker` (and optionally `Eval::WithLexicals` if you want to use the :m/:M modes, and `Capture::Tiny` to see function names when displaying code refs.)

 * to run the test suite: `Test::Requires`